chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 ## Overview

 A shared file system is always required to create **OpenSearch** snapshots.
 To register the snapshot repository using OpenSearch, it is necessary to mount the same shared filesystem to the exact location on all master and data nodes.
-Register the location (or one of its parent directories) in the `path.repo` setting on all master and data nodes.
+Register the location in the `path.repo` setting on all master and data nodes.

-Once the shared filesystem is mounted to `/mnt/automate_backups`, configure Automate to register the snapshot locations with OpenSearch.
+### Setting up backup configuration

+#### Configuration in Opensearch Node

 - Mount the shared file system on all OpenSearch servers: